zmoog/til/python/how-the-clirunner-terminal-size-affects-the-rich-library-output.md

 # How the CliRunner terminal size affects the Rich library output

-The [Click](https://click.palletsprojects.com/) library has a great support for testing CLI execution.
+The [Click](https://click.palletsprojects.com/) library has excellent support for testing CLI execution.
 For example, you can use the CliRunner to test your CLI with something like this:

 ```python
 from click.testing import CliRunner